technote-space/gutenberg-packages/README.md

 2. [API](https://github.com/technote-space/gutenberg-package-versions/tree/gh-pages) (daily update)
 3. [Gutenberg repository](https://github.com/WordPress/gutenberg)

-and cache for a week.
+and cache for a day.
 (When the state (WP Core version or Gutenberg plugin state) changes, the cache is cleared).

 ## Requirement